hemalchevli/Tips-and-tricks/Altium Notes/README.md

  - Create notes in schematics.
  - Use sch navigator to browse the sch by going through all the nets and make sure its correct.
  - Add pcb and firmware in the schematic.
- - Create custom Title block and custome BOM template.
+ - Create custom Title block and custom BOM template.
 Use parameters for text in title block
  - Change undo/redo stack to 1000 in both schematic and pcb
  - In project options disable rooms.
  - Add notes with colour code and titles in schematic and provide legend on cover page.
  - Use two monitor setup, one with schematic and one with pcb.
  - Enable Tools> Cross select mode
- - Press R while moving component to change modes(Avoid, Push, Ignor)
+ - Press R while moving component to change modes(Avoid, Push, Ignore)
- - After selecting component in schmatic after Cross probing, the mask in pcb goes away.
+ - After selecting component in schematic after Cross probing, the mask in pcb goes away.
 To fix this, right click on navigator and select "Select Objects".
  - CTRL + Click on net to highlight it. use '[' and ']' change intensity of highlight.
  - Press 'L' to place component on bottom.
  - Disable smart placement: Go to DXP menu --> Preferences, expand "PCB Editor" in the left pane, and select "Interactive Routing".
 Under the "Dragging" heading, make sure "Component pushing" is set to "Ignore" instead of "Avoid".
- - For compicalted PCBs, fan out BGAs, route critical components, 	connect ground and power vias to their planes and then route the tracks.
+ - For complicated PCBs, fan out BGAs, route critical components, 	connect ground and power vias to their planes and then route the tracks.
  - select full trace, select the  part of the trace and press TAB.
  - If you find your self when you can select any thing, a mask is active, click clear on bottom right corner.